Kevin Garnett in Minneapolis to help, mum on possible Wolves ownership

 His visit to the neighborhood within the Phillips community marked the first time Garnett has been to Minneapolis since George Floyd died on May 25, and the city had a different feel for Garnett.

-“A bit eerie, if I’m being honest.
-Different,” Garnett said.
-“When I landed I met with a bunch of my friends just to get a download of the city.
-Obviously, I’ve been following from afar, but I’m as invested in this community as anybody else and I care about it.
-Been here for a long time, I’ve had a home here.
+"A bit eerie, if I'm being honest.
+Different," the 2004 NBA MVP with the Wolves said Thursday.
+"When I landed I met with a bunch of my friends just to get a download of the city.
+Obviously, I've been following from afar, but I'm as invested in this community as anybody else and I care about it.
+Been here for a long time, I've had a home here.
 Been paying taxes a long time here in Minnesota.
-But I’m here for the doing and the action.”
+But I'm here for the doing and the action."

 That's why Garnett wanted to meet with members of the community at Chase on Thursday to see how he can assist in the bank's efforts in providing resources to underserved communities.
 Garnett also said he was partnering with Chase to bring literacy programs to the area.
 All this continues Garnett's charitable work, which has gained more significance for him since Floyd's death.